BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-3/embedding_media.md

 # Image Types

-There are many different types of images:
+There are several different types of images:

+* jpg
+* png
 * svg
-* png
-* ptg
-* psd
-* jpg
+* gif
-* and the list goes on...
+* and many more

-Let's focus on a few of the common types of images you'll find around the web; JPGs (or JPEGs), PNGs, and SVGs.
+The following slides will focus on a few of the common types of images found around the web.

 ---

-# jpeg/jpg
+# JPEG/JPG

-* One of the most common image types
+* Common image type
-* relatively small file size
+* Small file size
-* limited features
+* Lossy compression
-* no transparency
+* No transparency allowed
-* pixel based (raster) image type
+* Raster based (pixel) image type
-* rectangular in shape
+* Rectangular in shape

 > Note: JPGs and JPEGs are the same type of image, however when embedding them in your page you will need to make sure you are using the correct file extension otherwise your site won't be able to locate the image.
-Also **case matters!**

 ---

-# png
+# PNG

 * Similar in size to JPGs (though often slightly larger)
-* pixel based (raster) image type
+* Pixel based (raster) image type
-* supports transparent
+* Supports transparent
-* rectangular in shape
+* Rectangular in shape

 > Note: While PNGs can *appear* to be irregular in shape they are not, transparent sections will still block users from interacting with any content behind them

 ---

-# svg
+# SVG

-SVG stands for **standard vector graphic**
+SVG stands for **Scalable Vector Graphic**

-* VERY small file size
+* Small file size
-* vector based image type
+* Vector based image type
-* scales indefinitely
+* Scales indefinitely
-* can be irregular in shape
-* Only covers the exact area it appears to cover

 ---